BloodyBogan/Modern-Sign-Up-Form-Concept/README.md

 ## Contributing

-Feel free to make this page responsible or add functionality to it.
+Feel free to add functionality to the form.

 ## Versioning